In Honor of Pioneer Aviators

 Location.
 34° 12.876′ N, 118° 29.304′ W. Marker is in Van Nuys, California, in Los Angeles County.
 Marker is on Waterman Drive 0.3 miles west of Woodley Ave, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Van Nuys CA 91406, United States of America.
+Touch for directions.

 Regarding In Honor of Pioneer Aviators.
 This marked the opening of Los Angeles Metropolitan Airport.
 Now called Van Nuys Airport, it’s the worlds’ busiest general aviation airport.
 The marker was placed on the original control tower, which was at this location.
 The tower was featured in classic movies including Casablanca.
 Children who grew up near the airport (including me, -CB) enjoyed watching the aircraft activities and later became pilots.
-Today the viewing area has picnic tables, shade, informational signs, aircraft radio audio, and a children’s play area.
+Today the observation area has picnic tables, shade, informational signs, aircraft radio audio, and a children’s play area.